Jp1823/RFM/README.md

 ---

-## 📍 TP1 1 – Access Technologies and Packet Analysis with CORE
+## 📍 TP 1 – Access Technologies and Packet Analysis with CORE

 In the first phase, we were tasked with selecting and evaluating one access technology, from among several, to be integrated into a test topology.